-The stone Cathedral building is an architectural jewel in Decorated Gothic Revival, particularly exemplified in the chancel arch and the clerestory and roof.
+The stone Cathedral building is an architectural jewel.
+Its style is Decorated Gothic Revival, particularly exemplified in the chancel arch, the clerestory, and roof.
 All the windows are stained glass.
-The Casavant Freres organ was originally installed in 1925 with refurbishment over the years.
-The property in front of both the Cathedral and the adjoining building is known as Bishopsgate, a plaza, garden, fountain, and green space supported by volunteers.
+The Casavant Freres organ was originally installed in 1925, and refurbished over the years.
+The property in front of the Cathedral is known as Bishopsgate, a plaza, garden, fountain, and green space supported by volunteers.

 In 1850s, William Thomas (1799-1860) was hired to build a Gothic-Revival-styled stone replacement, and his design established the current architecture.
 The first two bays of the nave and a short chancel were built around the wooden church.
 The church did not have all the funds to realize his project completely, so a scaled-down version was built.
 Thomas ultimately took his plans to St. Andrew’s Presbyterian Church, now St. Paul’s Presbyterian Church.
 The new section of the nave was 72 feet wide, and each bay was 20 feet from east to west, and the chancel was 16 feet long.

 In 1873, Henry Langley (1836-1907), was contracted to finish renovations in anticipation of the appointment of Christ’s Church as the cathedral for the Anglican Diocese of Niagara (established in 1875).
 His project added three bays to the nave; and his design respected the work done by Thomas.
 The building was dedicated as cathedral and consecrated on January 1, 1876.